 - 1 tbsp cornstarch

 - Preheat oven to 350.
-Lightly spray individual ramekins or an 8x8 inch baking dish with non-stick cooking spray.
+Lightly spray an 8x8 inch or equivalent sized baking dish with non-stick cooking spray.

 - Combine pears, lemon juice, and honey together in a bowl.
 Gently toss to coat.
-Stir together cornstarch and cinnamon and add to pear.
+Sprinkle cornstarch and cinnamon over pears.
 Gently stir to coat.

 - Whisk together flour, oats, brown sugar, cinnamon, and salt.
 Cut in butter until mixture resembles coarse crumbs.

-- Evenly divide filling between ramekins or pour into baking dish.
+- Pour filling into baking dish.
 Sprinkle on topping.